Life annuity: Guaranteed annuity

 A pure life annuity ceases to make payments on the death of the annuitant.
 A guaranteed annuity or life and certain annuity, makes payments for at least a certain number of years (the "period certain"); if the annuitant outlives the specified period certain, annuity payments then continue until the annuitant's death, and if the annuitant dies before the expiration of the period certain, the annuitant's estate or beneficiary is entitled to collect the remaining payments certain.
 The tradeoff between the pure life annuity and the life-with-period-certain annuity is that in exchange for the reduced risk of loss, the annuity payments for the latter will be smaller.

 Joint annuity

 Joint-life and joint-survivor annuities make payments until the death of one or both of the annuitants respectively.
 For example, an annuity may be structured to make payments to a married couple, such payments ceasing on the death of the second spouse.
 In joint-survivor annuities, sometimes the instrument reduces the payments to the second annuitant after death of the first.

 Impaired life annuity

-There has also been a significant growth in the development of impaired life annuities.
+There has also been a significant growth in the development of enhanced or impaired annuities.
 These involve improving the terms offered due to a medical diagnosis which is severe enough to reduce life expectancy.
 A process of medical underwriting is involved and the range of qualifying conditions has increased substantially in recent years.
 Both conventional annuities and Purchase Life Annuities can qualify for impaired terms.